pirtoo/turning-feather/README.md

 Other TODOs in the code are noted in the [main ino file](arduino/turning/turning.ino).

-No plans to sell pre-made units.
+No plans to sell pre-made units in any volume but I may have one spare to sell that has not been installed in a case.

 ## Pull requests invited.